 - Pre-Healthcare Professional (includes Premedical, Pre-Pharmacy, Allopathic Medicine, Osteopathic Medicine, Dentistry, Optometry, Physical Therapy, Podiatry, etc.)

 West Texas A&M University offers preclinical programs in physical therapy, occupational therapy and others that require at least one year of college work.
 The University does not offer baccalaureate degrees in these programs.
 The program of study involves the core curriculum plus prerequisite courses required by the specific program.
 The department provides advisement concerning prerequisite courses for the chosen program and assistance in locating and making application to the required clinical or professional facility.

 University Core Curriculum Requirements

 Refer to the “University Core Curriculum ” section of this catalog.

 NOTE: See the “Course Descriptions ” sections of this catalog for a complete list of courses offered by the University.

 Teacher Certification Programs

-The Department of Life, Earth and Environmental Sciences offers secondary teacher certification in Science and Life Science.
+The Department of Life, Earth and Environmental Sciences offers secondary teacher certification in life science and earth science.
 Consult the “Department of Education” section of this catalog for certification requirements related to programs offered by this department.